machinalis/iepy/docs/instantiation.rst

 Database
 ........

-When you create an instance, a database is created by default.
+When you create an instance, a *sqlite* database is created by default.
-This is a database with sqlite format.
 It has no data yet, since you'll have to fill it with your own data.

-When working with big datasets, it's recommended to use some other database engine instead of *sqlite*.
+When working with big datasets, it's recommended to use some database engine other than *sqlite*.
-To change the database engine, change the settings file on the section where it says `DATABASES`:
+To change the database engine, change the `DATABASES` section of the settings file:

 ::